The Inclusive Workplace Award has a cost of £1400 for new awards and £700 to renew your award after 2 years. This cost covers:

 Yes, the award is open to organisations of all sizes and in any sector.
 Both public and private sector employers have achieved the IWA.

-The supported employment agency you will be paired with can help you identify opportunities and promote them as well as help you with your future recruitment needs.
+The Supported Employment service you will be paired with can help you identify opportunities and promote them as well as help you with your future recruitment needs.

-Yes, the Suppported Employment agency you will be paired with can give you advice on how best to support existing employees with disabilities and can help you to develop the knowledge and policies you need to support people who might become disabled while employed in your organisation.
+Yes, the Supported Employment service you will be paired with can give you advice on how best to support current disabled employees and can help you to develop the knowledge and policies you need to support people who might become disabled, or develop a long term health condition while employed in your organisation.

-No, the IWA focuses on the Supported Employment model (and how to recruit and retain people with disabilities and long term conditions).
+No, the IWA focuses on the Supported Employment model (and how to recruit and retain disabled people and those with long term conditions).
 Our award gives you the skills and knowledge you need to create a workplace that is truly diverse and inclusive.

 The IWA is very much about culture change in an organisation and is designed to help employers create move diverse workplaces.
-With unemployment at record lows disabled people are an untapped pool of talent in our communities.
+Disabled people are an untapped pool of talent in our communities.
 Employers have told us that recruiting someone through a supported employment programme has improved the culture in their organisation and contributed to the development of a learning and mentoring environment.

-The SUSE Good Practice Guide gives you detailed information on employing people with disabilities and long term conditions.
+The SUSE Good Practice Guide gives you detailed information on employing disabled people and those with long term health conditions.